 This is a 100% secure process from start to finish.
 Be sure to select a service with high encryption standards.

 If you use Gmail regularly, this is a great way to keep your faxes at hand.
-Your number will basically work as what is known as a Gmail fax number, able to forward incoming transmissions to your inbox.
+The number provided by your preferred free Google fax service will basically work as virtual fax number, able to forward incoming transmissions to your inbox.

 Enjoy a Cost-Free Line With Fax Service